Skip to Main Content

 You could also use the Citation Quick Guide on Chicago Manual of Style Online.
 Additionally, Kate Turabian’s student guide to Chicago Style (A manual for writers…) is available online via Library Search, and covers referencing in this format.

-There is guidance on Cite Them Right (select MHRA and then the first option on the right for a general introduction).
+There is guidance on Cite Them Right for the former (select MHRA and then the first option on the right for a general introduction).

 You could also use the relevant sections of the MHRA Style Guide Online